ExpediaGroup/cypress-codegen/README.md

 ## Command Line Usage

 You can run `cypress-codegen` in your terminal to generate types for your Cypress project!
-Pass the `--component` and/or `--e2e` flags to run it for a particular testing type.
-It defaults to both!
+Pass the `--testingType` option to run it for a particular testing type, `component` or `e2e` (defaults to `e2e`).

-Pass the `--componentSupportFile` and/or `--e2eSupportFile` options if you are using a custom support file location.
+Currently, only the default `supportFile` config options are supported.
+See the [docs](https://docs.cypress.io/guides/references/configuration#Testing-Type-Specific-Options) for more details.
+Also, JavaScript usage is not supported.
+Use TypeScript, it's better!